Farm & Larder recipe ingredients

 Ingredients:

-2 tablespoons olive or grapeseed oil
+2 tablespoons unsalted, melted butter or oil

 Method: